alshdavid-labs/portfolio/README.md

 Soon after Zip officially adopted the use of the latest Angular as its web framework of choice, I began work on a UI component library.

-A UI component library is essentially a collection of discrete element which users are able to interact with.
+A UI component library is essentially a collection of discrete elements.
+Developers select components to construct a user interface, this ensures consistency and centralised source of truth for UI features.

 Examples of such elements are buttons, input fields, toast messages, alerts.

-Each element accepts an external configuration which gives the "component" all the information it needs to describe itself on the user's interface.
+Each element accepts an external configuration which gives the "component" the information it needs to describe itself on the user's interface (such as colour, boldness, background colour, etc)

 <br>
 <p align="center"><img src="img/zip-maple.png"  width="700px"/></p>
 <p align="center"><i>UI Component (Maple) live demo</i></p>
 <br>

-The reason I wanted to create this tool was to ensure homogeny in experience between the different areas in the customer facing application and internally improve development time of features.
+The reason I wanted to create a component library was to ensure homogeny in experience between the different areas in the customer facing application and improve development time of features.

-It was expected that this component system would be used by multiple teams in multiple projects, as such, they needed to be store and installed from a central repository.
+It was expected that this component library would be used by multiple teams in multiple projects, as such, they needed to be stored and installed from a central repository.

-JavaScript-based application have a package management solution known as npm.
+JavaScript-based applications have a package management solution known as npm.
 I set up and configured a private npm repository for Zip to cater to internal use.

 I used the newly created npm repository to distribute the component library and other internal JavaScript based tools.